-Kaduna Man Jailed For Misleading EFCC
+Kaduna Man Jailed by For Misleading EFCC

 The defendant pleaded guilty to the charge when it was read to him.

-Justice Bello, convicted and sentenced the defendant to two years imprisonment with an option of N150, 000.00 fine.
+Justice Bello of the Kaduna State high Court, convicted and sentenced the defendant to two years imprisonment with an option of N150, 000.00 fine.

 The convict ran into trouble when the Commission received a petition on 7th March, 2023 by one Oluwayemisi Samuel against an unknown individual, alleging that the person fraudulently transferred the cumulative sum of N4,600,000 and N1,000,000.00 from her account and that of her son Samuel Joshua using stolen phones.